 Rob's recent work in these areas includes successfully defending a putative class action Truth-in-Lending Act claim against a consumer lender in the U.S. District Court for the Northern District of Georgia and the U.S. Court of Appeals for the Eleventh Circuit.
 He also recently resolved a trust-related claim against a major financial institution during trial in the North Carolina Business Court.

-Rob is a leader in local and national bar activities.
-He has served as president of the Mecklenburg County Bar and as co-chair of the Lawyers’ Committee for Civil Rights Under Law.
-Most recently, Rob was appointed by the Chief Justice of the North Carolina Supreme Court to the newly-formed North Carolina Commission on the Administration of Law and Justice.
+Rob chairs the firm's Litigation Department.
+He is also a leader in bar activities.
+Rob has served as president of the Mecklenburg County Bar, and he has been appointed by the Chief Justice of the North Carolina Supreme Court to the newly-formed North Carolina Commission on the Administration of Law and Justice.
 Some of Rob's professional and civic affiliations are listed below.